mrousavy/vision-camera-resize-plugin/README.md

 # vision-camera-resize-plugin

-A [VisionCamera](https://github.com/mrousavy/react-native-vision-camera) Frame Processor Plugin for fast and efficient Frame resizing, cropping and pixel-format conversion using GPU-acceleration and CPU-vector based operations.
+A [VisionCamera](https://github.com/mrousavy/react-native-vision-camera) Frame Processor Plugin for fast and efficient Frame resizing, cropping and pixel-format conversion (YUV -> RGB) using GPU-acceleration and CPU-vector based operations.

 ## Installation